andrewtheiss/AnimeChainDev/docs/docs/resources/faq.md

 ## 🐞 I encountered an issue – where to report?

-Open a GitHub Issue at <https://github.com/AnimeChain/AnimeChainDev/issues> or ask in **#dev-support** on Discord.
+Open a GitHub Issue at <https://github.com/AnimeChain/AnimeChainDev/issues> or ask in the **DevZuki community**: <https://t.co/4xlpVFIfDx> (community-led developer support; docs maintained by a DevZuki member).

 ---

 ## 👷‍♂️ Where can I see roadmap / governance info?

-Coming soon – follow announcements on Discord and Twitter.
+Coming soon – follow announcements via the DevZuki community and Twitter.